TechRadar Verdict

 Apple AirPods 4 with Active Noise Cancellation review: Design

-The AirPods 4 with Active Noise Cancellation don’t stray too far from the working formula of Apple’s other true-wireless earbuds.
-They opt for short stems like the AirPods Pro or the AirPods 3rd Generation that these directly replace.
-The curved portion of hard plastic that sits in your ear has been slightly redesigned and is now more curved, to provide a better fit in the ear.
+The AirPods 4 with Active Noise Cancellation don’t stray too far from the working formula of Apple’s other earbuds.
+They opt for short stems like the AirPods Pro 2, or the AirPods 3rd Generation that these directly replace.
+The curved portion of hard plastic that sits in your ear has been slightly redesigned and is now more curved, to provide a better fit in the ear, and I found this very noticeable.

-I found the AirPods 4 to be pretty cozy in my ears.
-I comfortably wore them for over four and a half hours while on a flight and for countless hours with intermittent usage while working.
+They sat cozily in my ears, and I comfortably wore them for over four and a half hours while on a flight and for countless hours with intermittent usage while working.
 They still just kind of plop in your ear and rest there.
 I didn’t have them fall out on any occasion, whether on a turbulent flight, while working out, or while walking indoors and outside in a bustling city.

-There’s no back button on the back case for easy pairing, though.
-Instead, you’ll double-press the back to trigger pairing for other devices, including non-Apple ones.
-It’s an easter egg that Apple needs to publicize a bit more.
+There’s no physical button on the rear of the case for easy pairing, though.
+Instead, you’ll double-press a touch panel on the back to trigger pairing for other devices, or to reset them.
+I think this really needs to be a nice, clear physical button, as much as that ruins the perfect white poddiness of the design.

 Apple AirPods 4 with Active Noise Cancellation review: Value